jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-10.md

 {10:15} And Canaan begat Sidon his firstborn, and Heth, {10:16} And the Jebusite, and the Amorite, and the  Girgasite, {10:17} And the Hivite, and the Arkite, and the Sinite, {10:18} And the Arvadite, and the Zemarite, and the Hamathite: and afterward were the families of the Canaanites spread abroad.

-{10:19} The border of the Canaanites was from Sidon, as thou comest to Gerar, unto Gaza; as thou goest, unto Sodom, and Gomorrah, and Admah, and Zeboim, even unto Lasha. {10:20} These [are] the sons of Ham, after their families, after their tongues, in their countries, [and] in their nations.
+{10:19} The border of the Canaanites was from Sidon, as you comest to Gerar, unto Gaza; as you goest, unto Sodom, and Gomorrah, and Admah, and Zeboim, even unto Lasha. {10:20} These [are] the sons of Ham, after their families, after their tongues, in their countries, [and] in their nations.